Aspen Technology & Society Program

 – Re-skilling the workforce in order to adapt to new technologies and new economical context and possible solutions for narrowing the digital gap.

 - 2 closed door thematic workshops engaging decision makers, representatives of regulatory bodies, private stakeholders and non-governmental and academic sectors, issuing relevant policy recommendations.
-The theme of the first workshop will be Digital First: How to Ensure the Digital Transformation of the Public Sector (to be organized in Q3, pending COVID-19 developments);

 - A Program White Paper based on the recommendations of the thematic workshops;

-In addition, in the margins of the program, AIR will also organize a webinar on the Ethics of Data on Thursday, 14 May, between 16:30 – 18:00, in partnership with the Bucharest Office of the German Marshall Fund of the United States and True Story Project.
+In addition, in the margins of the program, AIR also organized a webinar on the Ethics of Data on Thursday, 14 May, between 16:30 – 18:00, in partnership with the Bucharest Office of the German Marshall Fund of the United States and True Story Project.
 The report of the event can be found here.